Chart Color Schemes

 Nudgee - Banyo features high concentrations of group households, with a higher-than-average median household size

-Family households account for 76.2% of all households, including 36.7% couples with children, 27.2% couples without children, and 10.3% single parent families.
-Non-family households make up the remaining 23.8%, with lone person households at 19.5% and group households comprising 4.4%.
-The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.
+Family households dominate at 76.2% of all households, comprising 36.7% couples with children, 27.2% couples without children, and 10.3% single parent families.
+Non-family households make up the remaining 23.8%, with lone person households at 19.5% and group households comprising 4.4% of the total.
+The median household size of 2.7 people is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households